Embedded Programming on the Mac

 http://sourceforge.net/apps/mediawiki/blackmagicdebug/index.php?title=Main_Page

-Texas Instruments’ IDE for their low power microcontrollers.
+Texas Instruments’ IDE for their MSP430 family of microcontrollers.

 Energia